shubham995/Bioscope/README.md

 npm start
 ```

-Your app should now be running on [localhost:4000](https://localhost:4000)
+The app should now be running on [localhost:4000](https://localhost:4000)